-In addition, independent directors received a fee of \$2,500 for each Board meeting attended in person and \$1,250 for each Board meeting attended by conference telephone or similar communications equipment; audit committee members receive a fee of \$1,500 for each audit committee meeting attended by conference telephone or similar communication equipment; and members of our compensation committee and nominating and corporate governance committee receive a fee of \$1,000 for each communication equipment.
-Finally, our audit committee chairman receives an annual fee of \$10,000, and each of our compensation committee chairmen received an annual fee of \$10,000 for their services as chairmen of their respective committees.
+In addition, independent directors received a fee of \$2,500 for each Board meeting attended in person and \$1,250 for each Board meeting attended by conference telephone or similar communications equipment; audit committee members receive a fee of \$1,500 for each audit committee meeting attended in person and \$750 for each audit committee meeting attended by conference telephone or similar communication equipment; and members of our compensation committee and nominating and corporate governance committee receive a fee of \$1,000 for each committee meeting attended in person and \$500 for each committee meeting attended by conference telephone or similar communication equipment.
+Finally, our audit committee chairman receives an annual fee of \$10,000, and each of our compensation committee and nominating and corporate governance committee governance committee chairmen received an annual fee of \$10,000, and each of our compensation committees.
 The Director Compensation Table above takes into account all changes in director compensation made during the 2009 fiscal year.
 We also reimbursed our independent directors for all reasonable direct out-of-pocket expenses incurred in connection with their service on the Board.
 Directors who are also our employees or employees of our subsidiaries did not receive compensation for their services as directors.